ddos-mitigator/isn_sync_freebsd/README.md

 ## Install

-This module is a part of the DDoS Mitigator product.
+This module is a part of the MITIGATOR product.
 To install, follow the documentation at https://docs.mitigator.ru/integrate/syncookie/